Got lost in a terrible blunder,

 Poor Lizzie was ever given the blame,

-Innocent, she was set in flames.
+Innocent, she was

 While the real thief, the guilty culprit,